Mary GrandPré ’81

 Mary GrandPré’s portfolio is far larger than just seven book covers.
 Nevertheless, the illustrator of all the American Harry Potter books is best-known for her renditions of the Boy Wizard.

-GrandPre began drawing when she was five years old.
+GrandPré began drawing when she was five years old.
 She earned an undergraduate degree from Pomona College before attending MCAD.
-As a Fine Arts major, she gradually shaped each assignment into the unique style she calls soft geometry, featuring ethereal pastels.
+As a fine arts major, she gradually shaped each assignment into the unique style she calls soft geometry, utilizing ethereal pastels.

-Shes had plenty of advertising clients (Ogilvy & Mather, BBD&O) and multiple editorial appearances (The New Yorker, Atlantic Monthly, Random House, Dell, and McGraw Hill).
-When preparing its first animated feature, Antz (1998), DreamWorks studio called on GrandPre to work on proposed landscapes.
-Shes designed seven other childrens books including her own, Henry and Pawl and the Round Yellow Ball, co-written with her husband, artist Tom Casmer.
+GrandPré has had plenty of advertising clients (Ogilvy & Mather, BBD&O) and multiple editorial appearances (the New Yorker, Atlantic Monthly, Random House, Dell, and McGraw Hill).
+When preparing its first animated feature, Antz (1998), DreamWorks studio called on GrandPré to work on proposed landscapes.
+She's designed seven other children's books, including Henry and Pawl and the Round Yellow Ball, which she co-wrote with her husband, artist Tom Casmer.